PainterQubits/Unitful.jl/docs/src/conversion.md

 uconvert
 ```

-## Conversion and promotion mechanisms
+## Basic conversion and promotion mechanisms

 We decide the result units for addition and subtraction operations based
 on looking at the types only.
 We can't take runtime values into account